So here’s my Wiki!

 The fundamental options (means to an end) to consider in every human conflict:

-Obviously, where reasonable, the first two options should be used instead of the latter two.
+Obviously, where reasonable, the first three options should be used instead of the latter two.
 And I’d include a wide range of things (perhaps even verbal abuse, certainly verbal harassment) in the category of “use of force” even if it is intended to change minds.
 Some people even physically strike someone over the head and shout “think”, and that could be an attempt to change minds too, but certainly involves physical force.
 See also: Conflict Escalation, and De-Escalation.

 On the topic of changing minds, it would be nice if we could spread values that made people tend towards correction.
 Such as: